Pharmacy Fellowship Program General Information - Infectious Diseases

 - Participate in infectious diseases patient care rounds, monitor patients and assess drug therapy.

-- Providing recommendations to clinicians on the pharmacotherapy of patients with infectious diseases, including the dosing of antimicrobials in renal failure.
+- Provide recommendations to clinicians on the pharmacotherapy of patients with infectious diseases.

-- Pharmacokinetic monitoring of patients on aminoglycosides and vancomycin.
+- Pharmacokinetic monitoring of patients on aminoglycosides, beta-lactams, and vancomycin.

 - Provide drug information to patients, caregivers, and other healthcare professionals.

-- Participate in the Antibiotic Stewardship Program, and other meetings related to infectious diseases.
+- Participate in the antimicrobial stewardship subcommittee meetings, and other meetings related to infectious diseases.

 - Provide education to health care professionals and students.